Community Partners & Outreach Programs

 During the school year, afternoons include a structured, supportive environment for recreation activities, both at housing sites and recreational facilities.
 YSI broadens local youth’s horizons, creating community bonds and civic-minded young people who rapidly become contributing adults.
 YSI also empowers Boulder’s youth to grow and pursue an engaging career path.

-YSI and Studio Arts Boulder partner to offer weekly classes in pottery at the Pottery Lab. the Pottery Lab for weekly classes in hand-building.
-Furthermore, we are working to expand this relationship and more fully integrate YSI youth into our classes as well as develop on-site programs at low-income housing communities.
+YSI and Studio Arts Boulder partner to offer weekly classes in hand-building at the Pottery Lab for YSI youth members.

 The Pottery Lab provides a class in partnership for the Journeys through EXPAND program every week.
 Four Lab staff members work with twelve Journeys members to engage each student at their ability level.
 The adults are all at different stages of recovery - some students are able to throw at the wheel, while others are in the process of improving their fine motor skills.
 The 2.5 hour classes include both a hand-building and wheel-throwing lesson.
 The class is not just about art, as it has become a space for building community and support.
 Many of the students are grappling with their injuries and abilities, and it is a place for them to come together and discuss their challenges and growth.
 Participants report improvements in their recovery as a result of their participation.